Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 QIs float therapy safe if I have fibromyalgia?

 Yes — float therapy is gentle, passive, and requires no physical effort.
 There are no positions to hold, no movements to perform, and no exertion involved.
-The Kjellgren et al. research documented both safety and meaningful benefit for chronic pain patients.
+The Kjellgren et al. research and the more recent LIBR work both documented safety and meaningful benefit for chronic pain patients.
 If you have concerns, mention your condition when you book and our staff can answer any specific questions.

 QWhen should I skip a float session?

 Skip floating if you have active open wounds, broken skin from a flare (the salt will sting significantly), an active skin infection, a fever, or if you've just had a procedure or injection and your doctor has advised against immersion.
+See the "Who Shouldn't Float" section above for a complete list.
 For inflammatory flares where skin is intact, many members actually find floating most helpful precisely during flare periods — but listen to your body and err on the side of caution if you're unsure.

 QWill the salt water sting if I have sensitive or broken skin?